dscpsyl/quotebot/.github/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The quote bot will automatically be looking for messages in the channel that you specify.
 The format should be "[quote text] [mention]" with only a single mention.
-The quot ebot will automatically handle the quoting and database insertion.
+The quote bot will automatically handle the quoting and database insertion.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>